Boston College Ireland

 Boston College Ireland also hosts an eight-week summer internship program, which is the most extensive overseas internship offered by BC.
 It presents students with the experience of employment in sectors such as business, government, sport, non-profit, education and culture.
 Throughout their stay, students are guided by BCI staff and enjoy a broad calendar of social and cultural events.

 Academically, Boston College Ireland remains closely aligned with the University's Irish Studies Program and has become a leader in the provision of large-scale public history programs.
 In recent years, Boston College has completed the GAA Oral History Project, the Irish Sporting Heritage Project and a real-time online exhibition exploring the experience of the Irish in Gallipoli.
 BCI is a key partner with the Irish Government in delivering online content relative to the Decade of Centenaries, which marks the tumultuous events of a century ago in Ireland.
 Century Ireland is available online through 2023.

-Boston College-Ireland looks forward to welcoming the Boston College community to Dublin for its 2016 football match against Georgia Tech, which will take place at the Aviva Stadium in Dublin.
+Boston College Ireland looks forward to welcoming the Boston College community to Dublin for its 2016 football game against Georgia Tech, which will take place at the Aviva Stadium in Dublin.